Adding Profile Fields

 profile$ = this.#profileService.getProfile().pipe(

-tap(response => {
+tap(profile => {

 // Set form values.